Skip to content

 Q: How far along are you / when will it be done?

 A: These things.
 They take time.
 Especially as a solo dev!
 All snarkyness aside, I don't know.
-The game is probably able to hit a beta within the coming months.
 I have my goal set and I'm making my way towards it slowly but surely!

 Q: Can I be a tester?